 Domestic Toll-Free for US and Canada: 1-800-997-1438

 Traffic can cause some problems, especially in the town centre where the roads are narrow.
-However, due to government initiative new road developments have been put forward to improve the situation.
+However, due to government initiative, new road developments have been put forward to improve the situation.

 Till 2001, Paphos did not have a motorway link.
 The A6 was constructed which now connects Limassol with Paphos.
-It is expected that by 2013, the A7 motorlink work will be over and be open to travellers.
+It is expected that by 2013, the A7 motor link work will be over and be open to travellers.

-Hiring a car during sight seeing in Paphos is the best option as car rental is insured against collision, accidents, and mileage along with excellent services for tourists.
-24-hour airport service is available from many car rental companies and they also offer Cyprus maps, travel tips and additional drivers, sometimes free of charge.
+Hiring a car during sightseeing in Paphos is the best option as car rental is insured against collision, accidents, and mileage along with excellent services for tourists.
+24-hour airport service is available from many car rental companies, and they also offer Cyprus maps, travel tips and additional drivers, sometimes free of charge.
 Most of the companies have their own websites where you can book your car and make a choice between manual and automatic cars.
 But there are some requirements that need to be fulfilled to hire a car.

-- You need to over 25 years of age.
+- You need to over 25 years of age

-- You need to have a full valid driving licence from your country of origin.
+- You need to have a full valid driving licence from your country of origin

 - An international driving licence will also suffice.

-- Driving is left hand side
+- Driving is on the left-hand side

 - Seat belts are compulsory

-- It is also prohibited to use a mobile phone whilst driving.
+- It is also prohibited to use a mobile phone whilst driving

 Taxis are also very popular while getting around in Paphos.
 There are two types of taxi services: service taxis and private taxis.
 With service taxis, they have to be shared with other unknown travellers, which can be unsafe.
-Private taxis are more preferable as you will be travelling alone or with friends and family.
+Private taxis are preferable as you will be travelling alone or with friends and family.

 Travelling in and around Paphos using Public transport can turn out to be inexpensive and convenient.